Lakhimpur Kheri violence: President Kovind assured he will discuss matter with Centre today, says Priyanka Gandhi | english.lokmat.com

 A total of eight people including four farmers died in the Lakhimpur Kheri violence.
 Sanyukta Kisan Morcha (SKM), an umbrella body of farmer unions, had alleged MoS Teni's son Ashish Mishra shot a farmer while the others were run over by the vehicles of his convey.

-However, MoS Teni refuted the allegations saying that his son was not present at the incident.
+However, MoS Teni refuted the allegations saying that his son was not present at the site of the incident.
 Ashish reiterated the same and refuted SKM's allegations.

 Three people, including Ashish Mishra, have been arrested in the case so far.